jibc/jibc/README.md

   - Node.js (so the MERN stack)
   - API Rest with JS

-  To be a Fullstack MERN Developer.
+  To be a Fullstack React | Node Developer , so called MERN Dev.

 - 📫 How to reach me: https://www.linkedin.com/in/jbcasanave/